Which Scandinavian languages should I learn?

 Thus, Scandinavia can be considered a subset of the Nordic countries.

-They share enough standard lexical, grammatical features, and phonetics to prove a common origin.
-Over several centuries, It was divided between west and east Scandinavian.
+They share enough standard lexical, grammatical, and phonetic features to prove a common origin.
+Over several centuries, it was divided between West and East Scandinavian.

-The division was started in the 8th century during the period of Viking.
-Initially, the difference between West and East Scandinavian languages or dialects was relatively slight but later, by the 16th century.
+The division started in the 8th century, during the Vikings’ period.
+Initially, the difference between West and East Scandinavian languages or dialects was relatively slight, but later, by the 16th century.

 The difference was considerably noticeable.